mintty/mintty/wiki/Tips.md

 (While mintty could be changed to send VT100 application keypad codes in that case, the current behaviour is compatible with xterm.)

+### Control+H in emacs ###

+If you configure the Backarrow key to send a Backspace character rather than the Linux default DEL character (setting `BackspaceSendsBS=yes`), emacs will not be able to recognize an explicit Ctrl+h command anymore.
+It is recommended to leave this setting at its default.

 ### Shift+up/down for text selection in emacs ###

 The escape sequences for Shift+up/down are mapped to scroll-backward/forward